-Figure 7.
-Comparison between performance under current climate and future climate in Bergen for the $MRC_S$ , $MRC{S-SEP}$ , $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SI-SEP}$ , and $MRC{SIT-SEP}$ with a range from the $5^{th}$ to $95^{th}$ percentiles.
-They are compared to Observed input which represents the fine-resolution observed time-series or simulation using this time-series as input
+Figure 4.
+Model performance with data from Bergen current climate for MRCS, MRCS-SEP, MRCSI, MRCSI-SEP, MRCSIT, and MRCSIT-SEP with a range from 5th to 95th percentiles.
+Observed input represents the fine-resolution observed time series or simulation using this time series as input.